Abern10/Hackathon-Spring-23/README.md

 Once you are in the course page, there will be a bar chart which shows the average rating of the overall rating, difficulty level, and course load.
 We used a 1-5 scale, where 1 is the easiest, and 5 is the hardest.
 We calculated the average of the scores that students gave for each criteria and made a bar chart to visually represent that.

 Underneath the barchart there will be a ratings form that students can fill out if they have taken the class before.
 The submissions will be used to calculate the values for the barcharts above it.
-And there will be an area for you to submit comments about the course.
+And there will be an area for you to submit reviews about the course.

 When you are submitting a review make sure the course number is a valid number, and when you are rating the class make sure it is between the values of 1 and 5.